Read more about

 District of Columbia (50.7% African American)

-The total African American population in Washington’s District of Columbia (DC) according to the 2010 U.S. Census was 305,125, according to the United States Census Bureau.
-This accounts for 50.7 percent of Washington, D.C.’s total population, and 0.8 percent of the entire nation’s Black (African American) population.
-In recent years, the African American population in Washington has declined, in a city that has has long been a hub of black political movement and culture.
+According to the 2010 U.S. Census, the African American population in the District of Columbia (DC) is around 305,125.
+This accounts for 50.7 percent of the total population, and 0.8 percent of the entire nation’s Black (African American) population.
+In recent years, the African American population in Washington has declined in a city that has long been a hub of black political movement and culture.
 In 1980, 70.3 percent of DC's population was black, while from 2000 to 2010 the area's relative African American population declined by 11 percent.
-Lack of jobs, low educational access, and soaring property prices have combined o force the African American population to leave D.C. and head to others areas close by in Maryland and Virginia.
-Historically, D.C. was preferred by African American as it was the nation’s capital, and, in 1867, they gained the right to vote there.
-In 1900, many opportunities for Federal jobs were also extended unto them, according to Cultural Tourism DC.
+Lack of jobs, low educational access, and soaring property prices have combined to force the African American population to leave D.C. and head to other areas like Maryland and Virginia.
+Historically, D.C. was preferred by African Americans as it was the nation’s capital, and, in 1867, they gained the right to vote there.
+In 1900, many opportunities for Federal jobs were also extended unto them.

 Mississippi (37.3% African American)

 Mississippi’s African American Population is 1,098,385, which is 37.3 percent of the state’s population, and 2.8 percent of the entire African American population, as per 2010 the US Census.
-The state is renowned for producing Hiram Rhodes Revels, who became the first African American man to serve in the U.S Congress in 1870, according to History Art and Archives.
-At the time of his election to Congress African Americans had gained the right to vote following the post-Civil War Reconstruction era, though this right was once again take away from them once again not long thereafter.
-Though several strides have been made in Mississippi since the Civil Rights Movement era of the 1950s and 1960s, unemployment among African Americans is still a major problem there.
-According to an Economic Policy Institute (EPI) report from 2013, the state’s African American unemployment is the 9th highest among 24 states with measurable black populations.
-It’s also 3 to 4 times higher than that of the white population, standing as the largest such unemployment gap of any state in America.
+The state is renowned for Hiram Rhodes Revels, the first African American man to serve in the U.S Congress in 1870.
+At the time of his election to Congress, African Americans had gained the right to vote following the post-Civil War Reconstruction era.
+However, this right was taken away from them not long thereafter.
+Unemployment among African Americans is still a major problem in the state.
+Mississippi's African American unemployment rate is the 9th highest among 24 states with measurable black populations.
+It is also 3 to 4 times higher than that of the white population.

 Louisiana (32.4% African American)

 Louisiana’s African American population is 1,452,396.
-This accounts for 32.4 percent of the state’s African American population, and 3.7 percent of the nation’s African American population.
-The state is historically known for producing such notable Blacks as Israel Meyer Augustine Junior (the first African American to become a District Judge in 1970), and the famous Jazz musician and trumpet player Louis Armstrong, was born in a New Orleans ghetto in 1901.
-In education, male African Americans in Louisiana lag behind national norms in high school graduation rates, according to a report by the Schott Foundation for Public Education.
-Louisiana ranked at 43rd in the nation, according to a 2013 report, in terms of black male high school graduation rates.
-African American poverty levels are the highest of all races in the state as well, standing at 33.5 percent according to the 2013 Louisiana Budget Project.
-Culturally, African Americans in the state have a rich, longstanding tradition of oral storytelling.
+This accounts for 32.4 percent of the state’s total population, and 3.7 percent of the nation’s African American population.
+The state is historically known for producing such notable Blacks as Israel Meyer Augustine Junior (the first African American to become a District Judge in 1970), and the famous Jazz musician and trumpet player Louis Armstrong who was born in a New Orleans ghetto in 1901.
+Louisiana ranked at 43rd in the nation in terms of black male high school graduation rates.
+African American poverty levels are the highest of all races in the state.
+Culturally, African Americans in Louisiana have a rich, longstanding tradition of oral storytelling.

 Georgia (30.5% African American)

-African Americans in Georgia, according to the 2010 US census, number 2,950,435.
+African Americans in Georgia number around 2,950,435.
 They account for 30.5 percent of the state’s population, and 7.6 percent of the nation’s African Americans.
-The state, which has often been dubbed as "The Black Mecca", is the birth and burial place of civil rights activist Martin Luther King, Jr. Georgia’s African American population traces its origins from slaves brought there from West Africa between 1750 and 1810.
+The state, which has often been dubbed as "The Black Mecca," is the birth and burial place of civil rights activist Martin Luther King, Jr. Georgia’s African American population traces its origins to slaves brought there from West Africa between 1750 and 1810.
 Wealthy rice planters in Georgia relied on West African slaves to grow their rice for export.
-The state’s capital city, Atlanta, is where Booker T. Washington delivered his famous "Atlanta Compromise" speech on September 18th, 1895.
-In the decade leading up to 2010, the African American population had increased in Georgia by 579,335.
-This is due to more opportunities for both low and high skilled jobs.
-Nonetheless, poverty levels are still a problem for African Americans in the state.
-According to a Kaiser Family Foundation study in 2014, African Americans rank second among ethnic groups in the state after Hispanics with 26 percent living below the poverty level.
+Booker T. Washington delivered his famous "Atlanta Compromise" speech on September 18, 1895, in Atlanta, the state capital.
+Poverty levels are still a problem for African Americans in the state.

 Maryland (29.4 % African American)

-Maryland’s African American population, according to the 2010 census, is 1,700,298, which accounts for 29.4 percent of the state’s population, and 4.4 percent of America’s African American population.
-This state is where Harriet Tubman, a nurse and slave abolitionist, was born in 1820.
-Within a span of only 10 years, Tubman, herself a runaway slave, led hundreds of other slaves to freedom along the escape route known as the "Underground Railroad".
-This "railroad" was a secret network of safe houses where deserting slaves stayed on their northward journeys to freedom, according to the Library of Congress.
-Still, there are many challenges for African Americans even today in Maryland.
-Unemployment rates among African American are twice those seen among whites, and they are 5.6 times more likely to be arrested for marijuana possession than whites, according to a 2015 Common Dreams study.
+Maryland’s African American population is 1,700,298, which accounts for 29.4 percent of the state’s population, and 4.4 percent of America’s African American population.
+Harriet Tubman, a nurse and slave abolitionist, was born in 1820 in this state.
+Tubman, herself a runaway slave, led hundreds of other slaves to freedom along the escape route known as the "Underground Railroad."
+This "railroad" was a secret network of safe houses where deserting slaves stayed on their northward journeys to freedom.
+Still, there are many challenges for African Americans living today in Maryland.
+Unemployment rates among them are twice those seen among whites.
+They are also 5.6 times more likely to be arrested for marijuana possession than whites, according to a 2015 Common Dreams study.
 They are also 8 times more likely to die of HIV/AIDS complications than whites.
-In recent years, a subtle form of segregation has come into the education system, as schools have once again become increasingly racially and economically segregated, according to a Civil Rights Project report from 2013.
+In recent years, a subtle form of segregation has come into the education system, as schools have once again become increasingly racially and economically segregated (according to a Civil Rights Project report from 2013).